robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 When looking up the value of key "hello", the hash map will once again infer that the key "hello" lives in bucket 3, then traverse the linked list in bucket 3.
-Once it finds the matching key "hello" in the linked list, it returns the associated value (72).
+Once it finds the matching key "hello" in the linked list, it returns the associated value of 72.
 If no matching key is found in the linked list, the hash table may throw an error (e.g.
-`KeyError` in Python ) or return a null pointer like my implementation below.
+`KeyError` in Python) or return a null pointer like my implementation below.

-You can imagine that if a lot of keys land in bucket 3, the linked list there will be very long, and setting/getting values from the hash table will no longer be performant.
+You can imagine that if a lot of keys hash-and-mod to bucket 3, the linked list there will be very long, and setting/getting values from the hash table will no longer be performant.
 This is why most implementations resize the number of buckets when the buckets array gets too full[^3].

-[^3]: **when is the bucket array too full?**: TODO
+[^3]: **when is the bucket array too full?**: the load factor is the proportion of buckets with at least one value.
+When the load factor reaches some high enough value, it may be a good idea to resize the hash table by creating a larger buckets array, reinserting all values into it, and replacing the old bucket array with the new one.

+    As long as the hash function evenly distributes keys to output values, you can expect about equal distribution of values throughout the buckets array, i.e. equally long linked lists when using separate chaining collision resolution.

+    Hash tables using separate chaining hash collisions may tolerate higher load factors than those using open addressing, as the extra operations required to seek an item is bound by the max length of the linked lists.
+Open addressing collisions may cause up to the number of buckets extra operations as an empty bucket is sought, so the max load factor is usually lower when this is used.
+Python, which uses open addressing, [uses a max load factor of 1/2 to 1/3][python_load].

+    It's also possible to implement a hash table that resizes based on frequency of access or overall process load, maybe resizing only during periods of lower load.

+    The load factor can also be too low, which indicates an overuse of memory.
+In that case, your hash table may compact in order to require less buckets and free up memory.

 ### The heap

 I'll be mentioning the heap frequently.
 You can think of the stack and heap as different memory spaces (or segments, à la [segfault]) in RAM during program runtime.
-Variables on the stack are scoped to a function - they are all deallocated and are no longer referencable when the function returns.
+Variables on the stack are scoped to a function -- they are all deallocated and are no longer referencable when the function returns.
 The heap is used to store variables that need to be referenced outside the scope of the function that defines them.
 A common way variables are stored on the heap is with the function `malloc`.
 They are then referencable until the program calls the function `free` on them.
+Failure to `free` unused variables on the heap as the program continues to run is what is referred to as a memory leak, as the heap memory may repeatedly fill up, causing the process to request more heap memory.

 ## Hash table C implementation